SLU Study Abroad Programs

 General information regarding health and safety resources can be found on our website.

 Update for fall 2020: Saint Louis University is canceling all SLU-approved international short-term and semester study-abroad experiences for the Fall 2020 semester.
 The health and safety of our students is our highest priority and our utmost concern.
-Read more about the decision to cancel Fall 2020 study abroad programs, as well as next steps.
+Read more about the decision to cancel Fall 2020 study abroad programs, as well as next steps and updates for the Spring 2021 semester.

 A World of Possibilities